 Seven Things To Do NOW To Start Saving Money

-One of the most common questions we get asked is “How did you save so much money for this trip?“.
-I wish there was a perfect answer to the question, but the truth is that we used a combination of many methods to save money.
-We will be posting many tips we used throughout our trip, but for now, here are seven things you can do now to start boosting your savings:
+One of the most common questions I get asked is “How did you save so much money for this trip?“.
+I wish there was a perfect answer to the question, but the truth is that I used a combination of many methods to save money.
+I will be posting many tips we used throughout our trip, but for now, here are seven things you can do now to start boosting your savings:

 1. Get serious about saving and set goals

 It doesn’t matter if you are saving for a trip, a car, more schooling, or something else, the biggest thing to remember is if you aren’t serious about saving, then your account will never grow.
 Sacrifices need to be made, and you need to stay honest with yourself about what you’re spending.
 I recommend signing up for Mint.com and adding your bank accounts and credit cards to their program.
 Mint.com tracks both your income and spending daily, and gives you monthly reports on where your money is going.
 You can also set goals in Mint.com and track how you are coming along, and project when you are on pace to hit each goal.
 I actually used Mint.com’s goal setting feature to choose my departure date over a year beforehand.

 You can’t spend money that you never had.
 Most direct-deposit payroll systems allow you to deposit money into more than one account.
 I set up my paycheck to automatically send a percentage of my check to be deposited directly into a separate travel savings account.
 As I continued to get good at cutting my cost of living, I continued to up the percentage that went into the travel account.
 This is the fastest and best way to force yourself to save, and this is where the majority of money is coming from that I am using on this trip.

 3. Cancel your cable and share your internet